asahebpa/IsoGaussian-DRL/README.md

 ## Citation

-If you use this repository in your work, please cite both of the following:
+If you use this repository in your work, please cite:

 ### Our paper

-### Corresponding Paper of the Original Codebase:
+### Paper Corresponding to the Original Codebase:

 ```bibtex
 @inproceedings{